 So lonely comes in all kinds of shapes and sizes.
 Over the past five years, I have had some incredibly lonely times despite the fact that I have a local daughter living nearby, quite a few friends at a variety of levels, a great church home, daughters I could call on the phone and a husband I live with, despite the fact he is struggling with complications from strokes and vascular dementia.

 What kinds of things have been helpful?
 Here are a few.

 - Knowing that GOD is always with me and I can bring every need to Him– Since Ron’s first stroke five years ago, I have had times of extreme loneliness when I needed help to deal with issues beyond my wisdom.
 Often, they came to mind late at night when I couldn’t call anyone.
 I remember the comfort of either being able to write down what they were in a list and being able to commit them to GOD to resolve and guide me through them.
 Then I was able to get off to sleep and face them in the morning.

 - Developing good friendships with women who are in similar circumstances or have been- This has been helpful.
 COVID 19 has put a kink in that, but having those friendships has helped a lot.
-These women help a lot.
+These women help a lot, even if only for moral support.
 They are kind and tender at times even I don’t realize how much I need it.

 - Reminding myself who GOD is…particularly how much He loves me and is present with me in my situation.-Writing for others has helped me a lot.
 I have to think through tips and Scriptures that are helpful, where GOD promises things in His Word, what He tells us about Himself.
 Then I have something to hang onto and pass on as well.
 Not everything about writing is fun, but overall, it is helpful to do the things I do for others and in the end, I help myself.